 Mobile users interact with directories differently than desktop users.
 They want immediate information: phone numbers they can tap, directions they can follow, hours they can check.
 Optimising for mobile directory users means thinking tap-first.

-Location accuracy becomes necessary on mobile.
+Location accuracy becomes essential on mobile.
 Users often search “near me” or while travelling.
 Precise GPS coordinates, not just addresses, help directories surface your listing for proximity searches.
 Many directories now allow coordinate verification through mobile apps.

 Quick Tip: Create a mobile-specific tagline for directories.
 Instead of “Serving the metropolitan area since 1995,” try “Open now – 5 minutes from downtown.”
 Mobile users need immediate, practical information.

 Page speed affects directory SEO too.
 When directories link to your website, mobile users expect fast loading.
 Google tracks user behaviour after directory clicks.
-High bounce rates from slow mobile pages can indirectly impact your search rankings.
+High bounce rates from slow mobile pages can indirectly hurt your search rankings.

 Did you know?
 According to local SEO practitioners, fixing citation inconsistencies can improve local pack rankings within 4-6 weeks.